tom-seddon/b2/doc/Overview.md

 #### Compressed

 For compressed video, when available, you'll get two resolution
-options: lower res 1:1 BBC pixels (736x576), and higher res 2:1 BBC pixels (1472x1152).
-Both are variable frame rate, typically 50 fps.
+options: lower res 1:1 BBC pixels (736x576, 0.96:1 pixel aspect ratio), and higher res 2:1 BBC pixels (1472x1152, 0.96:1 pixel aspect ratio).
+Both are variable frame rate, but typically 50 fps.

+Audio is FLAC.

+For best results, use [VLC](https://www.videolan.org/).

-The 2:1 option just does a very basic upscale, nothing fancy; it exists so that when uploaded to YouTube the video comes out as HD 1080p50.
-Audio is FLAC when possible.
+The 2:1 option doesn't do anything special - it exists so that when uploaded to YouTube the video gets the HD 1080p50 option.

 ## Screenshot